serleno8/Aiostreams/README.md

 Outside of the configuration page, the behaviour of this addon can also be changed with environment variables.
 Most users don't need to set any environment variables.
 However, if you do, the SECRET_KEY is the one you might want to configure.
 This key enables encrypted manifest URLs, which help protect your API keys.

 With encryption, someone who has your manifest URL can't directly see your API keys.
 However, they can still install the addon using the encrypted URL.
-Once installed, they can view API keys within other addons' URLs that are contained within AIOStreams' responses, as most addons don’t encrypt their manifest URLs.
+Once installed, they can view API keys within other addons' URLs that are contained within Scrapie' responses, as most addons don’t encrypt their manifest URLs.

 ### Environment Variables